nefarius/steam-condenser-csharp/index.markdown

 The Steam Condenser is a multi-language library for querying the Steam Community, Source and GoldSrc game servers as well as the Steam master servers.
-Currently it is implemented in Java, PHP and Ruby.
+Currently it is implemented in Java, C#, PHP and Ruby.

 If you want to keep up with the latest development, [follow Steam Condenser on Twitter][5].